Call for Applications 2025

 English Language Proficiency:

 Applicants are required to present an internationally recognised English Language Proficiency Certificate at the required level.
-Further information about English Language Requirements for the 2024/25 academic year entry is available here
+Further information about English Language Requirements for the 2025/2026 academic year entry is available online.

 These scholarships will cover:

-In the event the Scholarship Awardee requires an extension of studies after the 3rd year of full-time studies for the PhD programme or after the first year of the full-time studies for the Master’s Programme, annual enrolment fees of EUR 600 and EUR 400 for the respective programmes will apply subject to approval of the extension request by the UM.
+In the event the Scholarship Awardee requires an extension of studies after the 3rd year of full-time studies for the PhD programme, an annual enrolment fee of EUR 600 will apply subject to approval of the extension request by the UM.

-The selected students are expected to join the programme at the start of the 1st Semester of the academic year 2024/2025 and follow the online offer of the programme.
-The academic calendar is available here.
+The selected students are expected to join the programme during academic year 2025/2026.
+The academic calendar is available online.

 Doctorate Level (Islands and Small States Studies):